-A marketing funnel describes the path that potential customers follow.
-It starts when they first learn about your brand and ends when they make a purchase.
-Ideally, this process leads them to become loyal supporters.
+A marketing funnel shows the path potential customers take from their first interaction with your brand to making a purchase.
 This framework divides the customer journey into clear stages: awareness, interest, consideration, and conversion.
-This division helps businesses understand and impact each step.
-By outlining this process, marketers can adjust their strategies to provide the right message at the right time.
-They can also nurture leads more effectively and boost engagement.
+By understanding these stages, businesses can adjust their strategies at each step.
+This ensures the right message reaches the right audience at the right time.
+Mapping this process helps marketers nurture leads, boost engagement, and convert prospects into loyal customers.

-In this blog post, I will discuss how the marketing funnel works and how you can utilise it to grow your business effectively.
+In this blog post, we will explore how the marketing funnel works, the importance of each stage, and how you can use a marketing funnel to grow your business and improve customer retention effectively.

 What is a Marketing Funnel?